 Rather than using 1 to 1 1/2 cups of bananas, which is what most recipes call for, I used a solid 2 1/2 cups.
 To compensate for the extra banana volume and moisture, I cut back on the amount of Greek yogurt (or sour cream) I usually use.

-The verdict is that this bread is everything and more.
-It’s super soft, tender and supremely moist.
+The verdict is that this super moist banana bread is everything and more.
+It’s soft, tender and supremely moist.
 The pudding mix serves to add some lightness, fluffiness, and springiness.